dicethedev/invoice-app/README.md

 //this checkClick is determining when a user click outside anyway on the browser then Toggle left will disappear

-# This optional --- You can connect to MySQL database instead of firebase
+# This optional --- You can connect to MySQL database applying NodeJs with it, instead of Firebase

 ### Connecting to the backend (Database) using this command line